rinpharma/r-pharma/content/post/2025-06-14-announcement/index.md

 ## genAI Day

 R/Pharma is hosting the second annual, free one-day event, highlighting the use of generative AI in the Pharma industry.
 Registration is available via this [link](https://events.zoom.us/ev/AhJgNAEgFp0gVZG2EFBctyctEm8CstaLIEhxRlQMdtnGW3kbCTuI~ArOl6K2ZzYqVlcryttKbAVtgnsvE6g6mByAhuOim9_vxpcQ-lh-mJvL1Ag).
-The meeting will run from 10:00AM-3:00PM ET with talks focusing on applications of generative AI for drug development activities and on the use as a coding aid for programmers.
+The meeting will run from 10:00AM-3:00PM ET on August 19th, with talks focusing on applications of generative AI for drug development activities and on the use as a coding aid for programmers.
 Speakers and schedule will be announced shortly.

 ## In-Person Summit